 What we like: Extremely light without feeling overly compromised.

-The second Mountain Hardwear design to make our list this season is their Trail Sender, which is the lightest design in the brand’s trail lineup at a scant 2 ounces.
-Importantly, however, the Trail Sender doesn’t feel overly compromised: You still get decent storage, including two deep, snap-equipped hand pockets and a zippered pocket at the left thigh that easily swallows a small wallet and keys (although it can’t accommodate a smartphone).
-Mountain Hardwear also retained a drawcord inside the elasticized waistband, and the 100%-polyester fabric offers great breathability and gives the shorts a barely-there feel.
+The second Mountain Hardwear design to make our list this season is their lightweight Trail Sender, which feels a lot like a pair of running shorts.
+Importantly, however, the Trail Sender doesn’t feel overly compromised: You still get decent storage, including two deep, flap-protected hand pockets and a zippered pocket at the right thigh that easily swallows a small wallet and keys (although it can’t accommodate a smartphone).
+Mountain Hardwear also kept things relatively streamlined with a drawcord-equipped elasticized waistband, and the 100%-polyester ripstop fabric offers great breathability, fends off snags and tears well, and gives the shorts a light and airy feel.
 In sum, the Trail Sender is a great pick for everything from fast-and-light thru hikes to mid-summer hiking and backpacking missions.

 See the Mountain Hardwear Trail Sender Short